Chronowanderer/aLBcells-for-HDsystem/README.md

 # aLBcells-for-HDsystem
 Codes in MATLAB 2017a for

-    Yan, Burgess, & Bicanski, A model of head direction and landmark coding in complex environments, PLOS Computational Biology, Under review.
+    Yan, Burgess, & Bicanski.
+A model of head direction and landmark coding in complex environments.
+PLOS Computational Biology.
+Under review.

 Cite the paper for using codes.
 Codes provided with no warranty.